Yeet-Masta/g-rcp/VitaVehicle/README.md

 There are so many ambiguous and short variable names that just make the code unreadable.
 - steer2 - The physical steer of the wheels.

-He also toggles things with if else instead of just doing toggle = !toggle.
+He also toggles things with if else instead of just doing `toggle = !toggle`.

 Does `if a != b: a = b` instead of just `a = b`.